SoFia1023/SoFia1023/README.md

 - Enable users to save favorite tools and prompts
 - Provide conversation history, sharing, and export functionality

+## 📂 Modular Code Structure

+The project follows a modular code organization pattern to improve maintainability and scalability:

+### View Organization

+- **Modular Views**: Views are organized into separate modules based on functionality
+- **Clear Imports**: Each app's `__init__.py` file exports all necessary views for URL routing
+- **Centralized Constants**: Common constants like `CATEGORIES` are defined in dedicated files

+### Benefits of Modular Structure

+- **Improved Readability**: Smaller, focused files are easier to understand
+- **Better Maintainability**: Changes to one feature don't affect others
+- **Easier Collaboration**: Team members can work on different modules simultaneously
+- **Simplified Testing**: Isolated modules are easier to test
+- **Clearer Dependencies**: Import structure clearly shows dependencies between components

 ## 🚀 Features Highlight

 ## 🧭 URL Patterns and Routing